 The ZM Distagon is a lens I’ve been interested in having a go with for years, but hadn’t found a good opportunity to pick one up – until now.
 With such a highly regarded lens it’s needless to say I was excited to get my hands on it.

 In some ways it wasn’t the ideal fit for the somewhat leisurely shooting approach I was keen on this summer.
 It’s pretty big and heavy to lug around (for a rangefinder lens at least).
-It’s also a bit less forgiving to shoot than I’d anticipated, mainly in terms of focusing (more on these points in an upcoming review though).
+It’s also a bit less forgiving to shoot than I’d anticipated, mainly in terms of focusing (I dive in to this in my recent review of the ZM Distagon).
 A lens with more modest ambitions might’ve sufficed and been less cumbersome at times.

 Still the ZM Distagon offers performance that’s simply sublime and rendering that can be stunning under the right conditions.
 I was certainly happy that this was the lens on my camera a lot of the time.
 I came away with quite a few images I’m exceedingly happy with.

-Beyond the camera and lens there wasn’t really much of photographic interest in my bag this summer.
+Beyond the M 262 with the ZM 35/1.4 there wasn’t really much of photographic interest in my bag this summer.
 I brought my iPhone XS, obviously, but to be honest I’ve become less prone to shoot seriously with it over the past year – I simply don’t enjoy the experience even if the results can often look alright.
 It makes a fine backup though, which makes me feel ok to bring just the one camera and lens.

 So then, despite it being a very weird year, this summer was still filled of wonderful moments.
 I even managed to capture quite a few of them in a way I’m really happy with.
 And to me this is what it all comes down to.